Below is my blog on compering a stand-up comedy show. But first...

 BETWEEN ACTS

 If all good keep it moving.
 You can also chuck in a bit of material (or a quip) if related to something they talked about.
 If someone falls flat you need to bring the energy up again but don't rush in, let it build.
 You might have some material up your sleeve to go to into in this instance.
-And as Geoff discusses if someone storms it you actually need to calm it down a bit for the next act.
+And as Geoff discusses, counterintuitively if someone storms it you might actually need to calm it down a bit for the next act.

 INTERVAL

 Before going into the interval, tell them how long the break is.
 (Naming a specific time to be back by can be better than simply saying the length of the break).
 Ensure music is playing in the break.
+If you are going to do a game or competition this is a better place to do it than at the start.
 A competition can work well here, straddling the break.
 Eg - punchline competition.
 Give them the set-up.
 Have index cards and pens for them to write the punch on.
 After the break you go through their entries.
 Audience pick a winner.
 The prize is either good (eg free drink) or stupid (buy something from Oxfam.)
 If stupid big it up like it's great.
 Alternatively you can play a stand-alone game competition at the start of the second half. (i.e. one not needing a set-up at the end of the first half.)
-If you are going to do a game or competition this is a better place to do it than at the start.

 END OF THE NIGHT

 Established etiquette is not to do any more material after final act.
-Ideally end on a roll call of the acts - get them applauding each one.
+Ideally end on a roll call of the acts - get the audience applauding each one.
 You can also get applause for audience members who have contributed.
 Do any plugs for future nights that are required and any announcements the venue wants (eg the bar is still open).

 POST GIG